-Page 2 of 3 - One of the most important secrets to a fulfilled life is the ability to adapt to change.
+One of the most important secrets to a fulfilled life is the ability to adapt to change.
 Changing your lifestyle can help create health so that you will be strong enough to bend when life brings its inevitable changes.

 We occupy a different world than that of 1972.
 Our food supply is different as big industries create more and more foods for profit, not for health.
 The general public has blindly accepted the brainwashing that has come into our homes in living color.
 We have been convinced that processed and fast foods are convenient and that we have better things to do than prepare healthful foods; people who eat fast foods are happy and carefree.
 Nothing could be further from the truth.